• Skip to primary navigation

 Laura Sanchez, Communications Director

 Laura is an accomplished communications professional who has led global marketing and communications teams in the renewable energy sector.
-As the former editor of Water Efficiency and Distributed Energy magazines, she has written extensively about water quality and resource conservation issues.
+As the former editor of Water Efficiency and Distributed Energy magazines and Microgrid News, she has written extensively about water quality and resource conservation issues.
 She brings an abundance of strategic leadership, content development, and public relations expertise to support our communications initiatives.
 Laura earned her bachelor’s degree from Middlebury College in Vermont and began her editorial career in Copenhagen, Denmark.
 A multi-generation Carpinterian, Laura grew up hopping rocks in Rincon Creek and playing in the waves at Padaro Beach.
 Laura is excited to use her communications expertise to advocate for clean water and to benefit our local community.

-Veronica Moran, Program & Administrative Assistant
+Veronica Moran, Program Assistant

 Veronica joined the team in 2023 to provide administrative support and assist with Channelkeeper’s monitoring, education and community engagement programs.
 She was first introduced to Channelkeeper in junior high while volunteering for an elementary school science education program.
 This experience sparked her love for environmental conservation.
 Veronica earned a bachelor’s degree in Biology with a minor in Environmental Science from CSU Monterey Bay.
 In her free time, she enjoys reading, hiking, and going to the beach with her dog.